peteroupc/CBOR/docs/PeterO.ExtendedFloat.md

 <b>Deprecated.</b> Use EFloat from PeterO.Numbers/com.upokecenter.numbers.

-Gets a value indicating whether this object is a signaling not-a-number value.
+Gets a value indicating whether this object is a signaling not-a-number alue.

 <b>Return Value:</b>